 Slade-trained artist Stuart Pearson Wright was commissioned by Parliament to paint a portrait of Diane Abbott in 2003–2004, to celebrate her presence in British politics as the first black woman Member of Parliament.
 Pearson Wright had previously been awarded the prestigious BP Portrait Prize.
 Abbott currently represents the constituency of Hackney North and Stoke Newington and has been a vocal opponent of racism in politics and further afield.

-It is noted that Abbott specifically asked for her portrait to only include her head and shoulders, with the hope that the portrait would be markedly different to the portraits of white male MPs in suits.
+Abbott specifically asked for her portrait to only include her head and shoulders, with the hope that the portrait would be markedly different to the portraits of white male MPs in suits.
 The bright and vivid colours used such as the contemporary turquoise background are also vastly different to the style of neutral hues and tones used in other portraits in Parliament.

 Upon its unveiling, the Chairman of the Speaker's Advisory Committee on Art commented, 'This will prove to be a historic portrait of a contemporary Member of Parliament'.
 Abbott is currently Shadow Home Secretary, and retained her seat in the most recent General Election with an increased majority of over 35,000 votes.